Physico-mathematical model of open quantum systems with varying particle number: Surface-to-volume ratio approximation

-where $n_\SFS = N_\SFS / V_\SFS$ is the uniform particle number density of the open system $\SFS$; the constants $C_1, C_2 \in \R$ depend on the physics of the open system $\SFS$ and the interaction between $\SFS$ and the reservoir $\SFR$.
-From the refined volume estimate \eqref{eq:refinedVolumeEstimate} of \cref{rem:refinedVolumeEstimate}, which is applicable since $B^d \subset \Omega_\SFS$ by Assumption \ref{enu:A4}, we obtain the following bounds for $\delta \to 0$:
+where $n_\SFS = N_\SFS / V_\SFS$ is the uniform particle number density of the open system $\SFS$.
+The constants $C_1 (n_\SFS), C_2 (n_\SFS) \in \R$ depend on the physics of the open system $\SFS$, in particular, on its particle number density which we have highlighted as a functional dependency for later use, as well as on the nature of the interaction between $\SFS$ and the reservoir $\SFR$.
+From the refined volume estimate \eqref{eq:refinedVolumeEstimate} of \cref{rem:refinedVolumeEstimate},

-According to \ref{enu:A4}, we have assumed that the first terms in the two brackets are very small and can hence be neglected.
-Therefore,
+which is applicable since $B^d \subset \Omega_\SFS$ according to the second demand of \ref{enu:A4}, we obtain the following bounds: